| The Ukrainian Bird Ringing Centre

 in the estate “Askania-Nova” 1908 birds were banded with “ROSSITTEN”

 rings.
 More than five recoveries were received from long distances.
+In 1912 the first batch of the

 Russian rings marked “ORNITHOL.
 KOMITET MOSKWA” was made, 13 thousand